MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_05_Making_changes_by_using_CIM_and_WMI.md

 lab:
   title: 'Lab: Querying information by using WMI and CIM'
   module: 'Module 5: Querying management information by using CIM and WMI'
-  description: In this exercise, you'll use WMI and CIM commands to invoke methods of repository objects.
+  description: Query system information by using both WMI and CIM cmdlets.
+You discover relevant classes, filter results, and invoke repository methods for administrative tasks.
   duration: 45 minutes
   level: 200
   islab: true
+  primarytopics:
+    - WMI
+    - CIM
+    - PowerShell
 ---

 # Lab: Querying information by using WMI and CIM